 When planning research the best baits for the area your fishing and species of fish your targeting.
 This way your prepared and have the best chance of catching fish.
 Generally, you cant go wrong in most areas using pilchards, pippies, bread, blue bait, whitebait & scrub worms.
 To make things easier for you we have created a local species guide which highlights the best baits to use for certain species of fish.

 A fun activity with the kids in its own right can be collecting your own live bait such pumping bass yabbies, crabs or sandworms from the beach.

-Teach your kids a couple of knots and rigs.
+Teach your kids some basic knots and rigs.
 Teach them the uni or blood knot with a simple running sinker rig which is great in many situation.

 Continually educate your children about the different fish species your targeting.
 What their legal size limits are, how they should be handled, if they’re dangerous, and always encourage catch and release.

 Always look for opportunities to make the experience more enjoyable.
 Some ideas could include packing a picnic, having a bbq and enjoy a nice lunch with the kids whilst the rods are set up and ready to catch a fish.